Did you know ... | Search Documentation: |

 ).

-The foreign predicate returns a value of true
+The foreign predicate returns a value:

 or false